-Think of Lahmacun (Lahamajoun) as super thin, crispy Turkish pizza (or Armenian pizza), topped with a flavor-packed mixture of minced meat with peppers, tomato, fresh herbs and earthy spices.
+Think of Lahmacun, pronounced Lahamajoun, as super thin, crispy pizza topped with a flavor-packed mixture of minced meat with peppers, tomato, fresh herbs and earthy spices.
 I take a major shortcut by using quality store-bought pizza dough.
 But the secret is in the spice mixture!

 This lahmacun recipe is the perfect prepare-ahead lunch.
 And it's a great dinner on-the-go.
 To serve a crowd, slice it up and serve with other Mezze favorites.
 See serving ideas below.

 What is Lahmacun and Where is it From?

 Flatbreads have been a popular thing throughout the Mediterranean for ages--from Italian pizza, to za'atar manaqish from the Levant, to Armenian lavash and Tunisian Mlewi, to this Lahmacun, known as an Armenian specialty that's made it's way to Turkey.

 Lahmacun, pronounced "lahma'joun", comes from the Arabic "lahma bi'ajeen," which literally means "dough with meat."
 Think of lahmacun as perfectly thin, crispier pizza (or flatbread), topped with a spiced minced meat mixture.

 It is popular in Turkey as in various parts of the Levant where the Ottoman empire once extended.
 And there are meat pie--or pizza--variations, including manaqish and sfiha, along with other famous flatbreads like pide and gözleme.
 Lahmacun is also known as Armenian pizza, Turkish pizza, Lebanese pizza, Arab pizza...It's that popular!

 Lahmacun has two different components.
 The dough and the meat topping.